2022 Pacific Ridge Spain Cultural Journey

 Cordoba Inturjoven Youth Hostel is located in the heart of the historic centre of Cordoba.
 Only two minutes from the Mosque-Cathedral of Cordoba and within the old Jewish quarter, this youth hostel is ideal for exploring the prime monuments of the city.
 Students will be grouped in their rooms according to gender and availability.

-This hostel is located in the heart of Granada in one of the main streets in the city, Gran Via de Colon, a five minute walk to the Cathedral.
-Students will be grouped in their rooms according to gender and availability.
+The hotel is located in the heart of Granada in one of the main streets in the city, Gran Via de Colon, a five minute walk to the Cathedral.
+All travelers will have their own beds, distributed between double, triple and quadruple rooms.

 Hostal San Cayetano